-The Master Plan provides the locations of the walk zone and if applicable, areas where students are provided bus transportation due to hazardous or unique conditions.
+The Master Plan provides the locations of the walk zone and areas where students are provided bus transportation due to hazardous or unique conditions.
 Existing and planned sidewalk and trail facilities were determined by site visits, discussions with City and County staff and existing mapping information.
-The Master Plan also provides proposed sidewalk facilities, trails and other recommended improvements.
-The Master Plan and supplemental Implementation Report provide guidelines for sidewalk and trail planning and should not be used as an engineering document.
+The Master Plan and supplemental Implementation Report provide guidelines for sidewalk and trail planning should not be used as an engineering document.